 - Avoid withdrawing cash using a credit card

-- Do not opt for multiple credit cards or apply for multiple loans unless and until necessary
+- Avoid holding too many credit cards or apply for multiple loans unless absolutely necessary

-- While you close any of your loan account(s), do not forget to enquire with your lender whether they have informed the same to credit bureaus… once all the loan closure formalities are completed.
+- Once all the loan closure formalities towards are completed towards your loan account(s), do not forget to enquire with your lender as to whether they have informed the same to credit bureaus.

 Also if the lender has not intimated the credit bureau about the closure of your loan account, do it by yourself (by writing to them and submitting the requisite documents as proof).